 - 1 cup Semi-sweet chocolate chips

 - Spray a 9 inch springform pan or a 9 inch pie pan with baking nonstick spray.
 Crumble Oreos into a fine crumb using a food processor/blender.
 Mix the Oreo crumbs and melted butter together using a fork.
 It should be wet and resemble wet sand.
 Line the bottom and sides of the pan with Oreo crumbs.
 Use the bottom of a measuring cup to compact the crust down.20 Oreos, 4 tablespoon Unsalted butter

 - Freeze a metal mixing bowl and whisk attachments for a mixer for 10 minutes.

-- Once the bowl is ready, combine the heavy cream and 2 TBSP of sifted powdered sugar.
-Use a mixer and beat the cream on high until stiff peaks form.
-Place the whipped cream in the fridge until ready to use.
+- Once the bowl is ready, combine the heavy cream and ½ cup of powdered sugar.
+Use a mixer and beat the cream on high until stiff peaks form.1 ½ cups Heavy cream, ½ cup Powdered sugar

 - Pour the chocolate chips into a small bowl.
 Heat the heavy cream in a saucepan over medium-low heat.
 Once the cream is hot and steaming, pour over the chocolate chips.
 Let it sit for 2 minutes.1 cup Semi-sweet chocolate chips, ½ cup Heavy cream

 - Use a rubber spatula to mix the chocolate ganache.
 Mix until smooth and silky.
 Pour ganache on top of the pie.